 Properties of oily fish

-BENEFITS OF BLUE FISH AND OMEGA 3 (EPA and DHA)
+BENEFITS OF OILY FISH AND OMEGA 3 (EPA and DHA)

-The term blue fish or oily fish can be applied to edible marine or freshwater fish with a higher fat percentage of 2.5%.
+The term oily fish or blue fish can be applied to edible marine or freshwater fish with a higher fat percentage of 2.5%.

 One can distinguish between different types of fish: